worldmusic/worldmusic.github.io/index.md

 While our project is still in development, we have a sample of the type of undergraduate- and general audience-focused writing that we intend to highlight.
 We also encourage submissions in other formats, including short documentary videos, interviews and oral histories, or interactive projects that take advantage of the opportunities of online delivery.

 The *World Music Textbook* will also include annotated collections of other resources that are available across the web.
-If you manage or know of a good resource, please contact the editors at [editors@worldmusictextbook.org](mailto:editors@worldmusictextbook.org) for consideration.
+If you manage or know of a good resource, please contact the editors at [{{ site.email }}](mailto:{{ site.email }}) for consideration.

 <center>
   <a href="pages/nielsen/" class="btn">"Communities and Identities in Danza Azteca" by Kristina Nielsen</a>
 </center>

 ![](assets/images/william-recinos-nola-violin-unsplash.jpg)